 For months, I picked out my daughter’s outfits, dressed her, and all were happy about it.
 Then one day, she had an opinion about what she wore, what order we donned her clothing, and who did which dressing jobs.
 It is faster when I do it all, but the experience is unpleasant for everyone.
 Respecting her autonomy whenever I can helps me during the times I can’t (like when I need to take the sharpie away).

 In customer service, this is just as important.

 A lot of our jobs as financial planners are determining the best plans that we can.
 Which Roth conversion plan has the highest after-tax net worth?
 Which filing schedule for Social Security produces the most benefit?
 Which asset allocation design has the best chance of meeting your goals?
 However, when a client is frugal enough, they can afford to deviate from the “best” plan.
 With enough margin in their finances, they can afford to choose a more conservative plan than the plan which is mathematically “best.”

 Although it is our job to help find the best plans and advise clients on which we would choose, respecting their autonomy whenever we can helps during the times we shouldn’t (like when a client is jeopardizing their retirement).

 Don’t ask questions you know the answer to.

 “Do you think the plane has people on it?” a fellow mom asks her two-year old.

 “No?!
 You think the plane is empty?!” the mom responds as the daughter lowers her head and hides behind her hair.

-Asking questions you know that answer to is risky business.
+Asking questions you know the answer to is risky business.
 Although there is a place for leading questions in the Socratic method, the average question of this manner is more like a test than helpful discourse.
 If they get the answer wrong, you are stuck either correcting them and potentially inspiring shame or letting them be wrong and potentially leading them astray.